oneeye0penqx3/oneeye0penqx3/README.md

 im also.. a huge music nerd DO IF U R INTO MUSIC TOO PLEASE TALK TO ME!
 I love drawing (mostly digital art), singing and baking :3 PLEASE INT WITH MW OMG.. but please dni if u r under the age of 16.
-Im not comfy tslking to ppl who r EXTREMLY younger than me.
-Also if u r a hater against stuff lild lgbtq, if u r racist, a creep, against furries or whatever DNI TOO.
+Im not comfy talking to ppl who r EXTREMLY younger than me.
+Also if u r a hater against stuff like lgbtq, if u r racist, a creep, against furries or whatever DNI TOO. i no no want bullies to int with me

 ANYWAYYYYY! thats it i think...
-PLEASEEEEEE INTTTTT also if u wanr my socials just ask BUT ONLY IF WE HAD SOME SORT OF INT FIRST TYSM!
+PLEASEEEEEE INTTTTT also if u want my socials just ask BUT ONLY IF WE HAD SOME SORT OF INT FIRST TYSM!

 anyway i hope u have a great day :3 zip zup! 👽